PaddlePaddle/Paddle/doc/v2/dev/write_docs_en.rst

    docker build -t paddle:dev .
    docker run -it -v $PWD:/paddle -e "WITH_GPU=OFF" -e "WITH_TESTING=OFF" -e "WITH_DOC=ON" paddle:dev /bin/bash

-   # Use build.sh to build PaddlePaddle documentation
+   # Use paddle_build.sh to build PaddlePaddle documentation
-   bash -x /paddle/paddle/scripts/docker/build.sh
+   bash -x /paddle/paddle/scripts/paddle_build.sh build

 Note: The above commands maps the current directory (source root directory) to the :code:`/paddle` directory in the container.